Rivukis/Spry/README.md

 ### Abilities

-- Test whether a function was called on an instance of a class
+* Test whether a function was called or a property was set on an instance of a class or the class itself
+* Specify the arguments that should have been received along with the call (see [Argument Enum](#argument-enum) for alternate specifications)
-- Rich Failure messages that include a detailed list of called functions and arguments
+* Rich Failure messages that include a detailed list of called functions and arguments
+* Reset calls with `resetCalls()`
-- Easy to implement
+* Easy to implement
     * Create an object that conforms to `Spyable`
     * In every function (the ones that should be spied) call `recordCall()` passing in all arguments (if any)